DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 particular are often depicted as ‘waiting, endlessly, to catch up to the privileged West’ on the technological front.[^65] Traditional peoples are thus treated as existing in a separate time, not just place, from the mainstream.
-As Mazarella points out, the ‘insistence that computers come later’ perpetuates the assumption that technology should be evaluated in terms of a hierarchy of needs that can be known in advance.[^66] He asks, ‘What if the power of a medium is as much
+As Mazzarella points out, the ‘insistence that computers come later’ perpetuates the assumption that technology should be evaluated in terms of a hierarchy of needs that can be known in advance.[^66] He asks, ‘What if the power of a medium is as much